j-mikhail/whatsinaname/readme.md

 FALSE  TRUE
  1002   363
 ```
 With our balanced data set, we achieved a precision and recall of approximately 26%, an improvement over our unbalanced classes, but an overall accuracy of just under 27%, which is worse.
+So what could cause this?
 We can speculate that the predominance of classes 5 and 8 in our regular data set was actually helping our model by increasing the probability that any given document would fall into one of these two classes, making predictions "easier".
 With 23 even classes, any random guess has a lower probability of being true.

+To better understand this, imagine that I'm playing a guessing game while blindfolded.
+I'm pulling jelly beans out of a big bowl and trying to guess their color, but I'm terrible at guessing so I always say red.
+Now if this bowl has 10 jelly beans each of a different color, then I only have a 1 in 10, or 10% chance of being correct.
+If, on the other hand, the bowl has 8 red jelly beans, 1 blue jelly bean and 1 green jelly bean, then suddenly I'll have an 8 in 10, or 80% chance of being correct.
+My color-picking skill hasn't actually improved any, I just have better chances of getting lucky.
+Thus the importance of balanced data.

 ![Heatmap for Balanced SVM Linear Model](/graphs/heatmap-svm-linear-balanced.png)

 These are interesting results, but still not particularly useful.
 Given that SVM works best with two classes, and that our data might be *too* sparse for meaningful results, it may simply be that our data might be better suited to another model.
 So let's find out!

 ### LogitBoost
 Another popular algorithm is LogitBoost, which claims to be less sensitive to outlier data than the algorithm on which it is based, AdaBoost, which takes an iterative voting-based methodology to classification.
+Outliers are generally unwelcome in statistics because they can skew the data towards them, and so best efforts should be made in excluding them.

-Let's look at its performance in more detail.
+Is our data prone to outliers and will Logitboost's insensitivity to them help our classification?
+Let's look at its performance in more detail and find out.

 ##### Manual Modelling
 ```r